iTwin/presentation/.changeset/rude-years-allow.md

 "@itwin/presentation-components": major
 ---

-Add interactive and more detailed informational messages in the tree and its hierarchy level filtering components:
+Tree: Added interactive and more detailed informational messages in the tree and its hierarchy level filtering components:

 - When a hierarchy level size exceeds given limit, a message is displayed, suggesting the results should be filtered to reduce the result set.
 - The hierarchy level filtering dialog informs whether provided filters reduce the result set to a small enough size to be displayed in the tree.